Downtown

 Food

-Italian, Greek, French, Mexican, Thai, Chinese, American, Soul Food, and pubs…find them all in downtown, with many restaurants open for breakfast, lunch and dinner.
-Strawberry Alley Ale Works is a favorite hangout for burgers, weekend brunch, balcony river views and a wide selection of craft brews.
-Their Upstairs restaurant features pizzas, games, live music and plenty of lounging areas.
+Italian, Greek, French, Mexican, Hawaiian, Chinese, German, American, Soul Food, and pubs…find them all in downtown, with many restaurants open for breakfast, lunch, and dinner.
+Strawberry Alley Ale Works is a favorite hangout for burgers, weekend brunch, balcony river views, and a wide selection of craft brews.
+Their Upstairs restaurant features pizzas, games, live music, and plenty of lounging areas.

 Shops

-Browse a small, but impressive variety of local shops along Franklin Street and Strawberry Alley.
+Browse a variety of local shops along Franklin Street and Strawberry Alley.
 From vinyl records to books, clothing and accessories to art, home décor to antiques, you’ll find lots of options.
-We hear a lot of buzz about Journey’s Eye Studio.
-It’s one of those places you just have to experience to understand.
 What’s for sure is that you’ll find one-of-a-kind pieces artfully displayed and a welcoming smile no matter who you are or where you’re from.
-Also check out The Clarksville Collection for locally branded merch.
+Also, check out The Clarksville Collection for locally branded merch.

 Public Art

-You’ll find a dozen of more pieces of public art in the downtown area.
+You’ll find a dozen or more pieces of public art in the downtown area.
 Sculptures, murals, and fountains give the city its unique character.
-Make sure to see the “Bursting with Pride” mural near the Roxy and “Clarksville Starry Night” at 420 Madison St. See a list of all Public Art pieces here.
+Make sure to see “Clarksville Starry Night” at 420 Madison Street.
+See a list of all Public Art pieces here

 Breweries & Beverages

-Just outside the downtown center, Kings Bluff and Evill Nash both offer a unique selection of craft beers on tap.
-Kings Bluff features weekly food trucks and entertainment.
-In central downtown, discover the craft ales at Blackhorse Pub & Brewery, Strawberry Alley Ale Works and Star Spangled Brewing.
-If wine is your preference, try Trazo Meadery and The Vine on Franklin.
+Just outside the downtown center, Evill Nash offers a unique selection of craft beers on tap.
+Discover the craft ales in central downtown at Blackhorse Pub & Brewery, Strawberry Alley Ale Works, and Star Spangled Brewing.
+If you prefer wine, try Trazo Meadery, Beachaven Downtown, and The Vine on Franklin.

 Architecture